About Camden STEAM

 • Would you like to work alongside a STEAM Ambassador to co-design an activity, lesson or sequence of lessons for young people that enables them to learn about a particular industry and to practice skills relevant to that job?

-Click here to view a step-by-step guide for teachers setting up an employer partnership
+View a step-by-step guide for teachers setting up an employer partnership.

 How do I book a STEAM Ambassador?